ONAP for Network Orchestration and Automation Training Course

 OpenStack Bootcamp

-28 HoursThis comprehensive course on OpenStack begins with an introduction to the system, followed by hands-on workshops that provide practical knowledge on managing private clouds using OpenStack.
-It also covers troubleshooting and advanced architectural topics.
-The primary goal of this course is to familiarize participants with the OpenStack ecosystem and equip them with a solid foundation for further expansion and refinement of OpenStack clouds.
-The curriculum includes all the necessary topics to prepare for the Certificate OpenStack Administrator exam, with 75% of the course dedicated to hands-on workshops in a real OpenStack training environment.
+28 HoursThis course provides comprehensive training on OpenStack, beginning with a system introduction and progressing through hands-on workshops that impart practical skills for managing OpenStack-based private clouds.
+The curriculum also covers troubleshooting and advanced architectural topics.
+The primary objective is to familiarize participants with the OpenStack ecosystem while establishing a robust foundation for further cloud expansion and optimization.
+This course covers all necessary topics to prepare for the OpenStack Administrator Certificate exam.
+Notably, 75% of the training is delivered via hands-on workshops within a real OpenStack training environment.

 OpenStack Bootcamp Extended

-The full course is designed to span at least 5 days.
-It can be shortened if certain topics are not relevant to the customer's needs.
-For participants who are beginners to OpenStack and require a slower pace, it is recommended to extend the course to 6 days or remove some advanced topics.
-Additionally, the course can be extended by one more day to cover OVN topics.
+The full course is designed to last at least five days.
+It may be shortened if certain topics are not relevant to the customer.
+If participants are beginners to OpenStack, a slower pace is recommended, extending the course to six days or removing some advanced topics.
+Alternatively, the course can be extended by one day to include OVN topics.

 OpenStack and NFV (with OVN and OpenFlow)

-The training can be condensed into a 2-day program, focusing on the core aspects that are most relevant to the customer.
-Alternatively, it can be extended to cover administrative, design, networking, and troubleshooting topics related to OpenStack deployments.
-The course can also include discussions of other underlying SDN solutions such as Linux Bridge or OvS.
+The training can be contracted to 2 days, focusing on core aspects relevant for the customer.
+The training can be also extended regarding administrative, design, networking and/or troubleshooting topics concerning OpenStack deployments.
+It is possible to describe other underlying SDN solutions like Linux Bridge or OvS.

 P4 Programming

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is aimed at networking engineers and developers who wish to configure, execute and manage programmable networking resources using P4.
+21 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for networking engineers and developers who wish to configure, execute, and manage programmable networking resources using P4.

 - Program network devices.